Wondering what's growing and going on at , Nassau County's very own farm situated in the village of Malverne?

 From Other Farms: The following items are being sold at the Crossroads farm stand but were grown or prepared at other Long Island farms.

-- Green beans from Wesnofske Farm in Riverhead
+- Asparagus from Lyle Wells Farm in Jamesport

 - Broccoli and Red Potatoes from Smilie Kozak Farm in Riverhead